pyroesp/pyroesp.github.io/_posts/2018-06-10-shooting-bad-guys.md

 ---
 layout: post
-title:  "Shooting some baddies"
+title:  "Shooting bad guys"
 date:   2018-06-10 15:08:45 +0200
-categories: [electronics, reverse engineering]
+categories: [electronics, reverse engineering, playstation]
 ---
 Some of you might remember the good old days of the PlayStation 1 and 2.
 More specifically, I'm talking about Time Crisis and the GUNCON, aka G-CON45 for us Europeans.